• Skip to main content

 Can zucchini boats be frozen?

 Technically yes, zucchini boats can be frozen.
 However, zucchini releases quite a bit of water and gets a little soggy after being frozen and thawed.
+I don't care for the texture of frozen and thawed zucchini boats, so I don't recommend it.

-What to serve with zucchini boats
+What do you serve with zucchini boats?

 Close up of pizza zucchini boats in a casserole dish.